Planning on climbing Mount Kinabalu, one of Southeast Asia's tallest mountains?

 How to get from KK City Centre to Kinabalu National Park

-You can catch a mini-bus to Kinabalu National Park from Padang Merdeka.
+For those wanting the cheapest way to get to Mount Kinabalu from KK, you can catch a mini-bus to Kinabalu National Park from Padang Merdeka.

 Getting a bus to Mount Kinabalu from Padang Merdeka